germanrio/gpx-checker/README.md

 1. That all the waypoint times are in the track segments intervals.
 2. Distance between two successive track points is not bigger than a max.

+Also allows to delete points from the track cleanly, this is, without adding other information about the application used to do the removal.

 ## Usage
 `gpx-checker <gpxFile> [options]`